dgoodwin208/BrainWriter/ofxOpenBCI/Readme.md

 + This will store a log file on the desktop.
 The "~/" notation is hardcoded in the sample code, so this would likely cause issues if ran on a windows machine.

 Credit:
-Props to Jon Weisz for his work writing a c++ wrapper for OpenBCI, which was adapted to work in the OpenFrameworks context
+Props to Jon Weisz for his work writing a c++ wrapper for OpenBCI, which was adapted to work in the OpenFrameworks context: https://github.com/jon-weisz/openbci/tree/master/libopenbci